ewillroth/SettleDevMtn/README.md

 <ul>
 	<li>This project was built using React, Redux, Express, Massive, and PostgreSQL.</li>
+	<li>Socket.io allows suggestions and participants to be updated in real time.</li>
 	<li>Firebase storage allows users to upload profile pictures.</li>
 	<li>Twilio and Nodemailer allows users to invite their friends using text and email.</li>
 	<li>The project is hosted with DigitialOcean.</li>